 DECAF uses an emulation-based approach to malware analysis.
 Using the QEMU processor emulator as a base, DECAF adds functionality for data tainting, instruction tracing, semantic gap reduction, and extensible plug-in support.
 While similar to the functionality of other whole-system analysis platforms, DECAF is often much, much faster.
 This allows us to add more instrumentation per emulated instruction, which leads to more complex analyses and studies.

 Please take a look at the poster on DECAF that I put together for a recent research poster session to see a little bit more detail on DECAF's approach to data flow tracking.

 A guest lecture that I gave to students taking the graduate "Mobile Operating Systems" course at Syracuse University (October 2013).

 When I was doing some post-graduate work in electrical engineering at University of North Florida, I joined a research group that was performing research in the area of brain-computer interfacing (BCI).
 I published two papers on controlling robotics using eletroencephalographic signals under NSF award #0905468.

 One of the demonstrations based upon our research work.

-Henderson, A. (2010, May).
+A. Henderson (2010, May).
 A design for a middleware communications layer between an industrial robotic arm and the BCI2000 software package.
-In Proc.
-Florida Conference on Recent Advances in Robotics (FCRAR).
+In Proceedings of the Florida Conference on Recent Advances in Robotics (FCRAR).